Kazan Cathedral, Moscow: The rebuilding

 After the fall of the Soviet Union, the Kazan Cathedral was the first church to be completely rebuilt after having been destroyed by the Communists.
 The cathedral's restoration (1990–1993) was sponsored by the Moscow city branch of the All-Russian Society for Historic Preservation and Cultural Organization, and was based on the detailed measurements and photographs of the original church.
-However, the icon of the Kazan Virgin in the restored cathedral is a copy; the original is now in the Yelokhovo Cathedral.
+The icon of the Kazan Virgin in the restored cathedral is a rediscovered 16th-century copy, announced by Patriarch Kirill of Moscow to be the very icon before which prayed Dmitry Pozharsky.